x-radio/QuickPID/README.md

 A faster configuration of `analogRead()`where a preset of 32 is used.
 Works with the following defines:

 `__AVR_ATmega328P__`

 `__AVR_ATtiny_Zero_One__`

 `__AVR_ATmega_Zero__`

 `__AVR_DA__`

-Uses Arduino's default settings and returns `analogRead()` if the definition isn't found.
+ If the definition isn't found, normal `analogRead()`is used to return a value.

 ### Original README (Arduino PID)